etemesi254/zune-image/README.md

 # zune-image

-This workspace features a set of small, independent and performant image codecs that can be used for decoding maniuplating and sometimes encoding images in a variety of formats.
+This workspace features a set of small, independent and performant image codecs that can be used for decoding manipulating and sometimes encoding images in a variety of formats.

-The set of codecs aim to have the following features in order of priority
+The set of codecs aim to have the following features in order of priority:

 - Performance: Performance should be on par with or better than reference libraries.
 For example, `zune-jpeg` should easily replace `libjpeg-turbo` without any noticeable speed loss.